lutris/docs/WineBuilds.md

 It may also improve fullscreen behavior for games that run in your native resolution, but results may vary from game to game.
 Additionally, due to fshack being quite big and modifying a lot of components, some fixes and patches that are used in normal `lutris` aren't compatible with it and thus missing.

+### lutris-ge-lol
+Special version of Lutris Wine made for League of Legends by GloriousEggroll (https://github.com/GloriousEggroll).
+The reason it's a standalone version is because it contains patches that might not work well with other games or applications.

 ## Deprecated builds

 ### ge-protonified